 A stock character and stereotype popular in the 1970s - 1980s.
 A male black youth, the Angry Black Man knows that The Man is out to get him, and that the Revolution will soon come and whitey will have his back against the wall.
 The Angry Black Man sees injustice everywhere and is capable and intelligent but usually financially destitute because the damn Honkies won't hire him to give him an opportunity.

 Liberal white people will attempt to befriend him, but he will have none of it, seeing even being friends with white people as a betrayal to his race.

-Mostly a Dead Horse Trope.
+Mostly a Dead Horse Trope as society has marched on.
 Compare Malcolm Xerox.
 See also Scary Black Man.

 In the 1990s, Marvel introduced Rage, a superhero from the slums whose first appearance in The Avengers included him getting up in Captain America's face about why the Avengers (at the time) had no African-American members.

 Lucius Fox's son, Tim, was portrayed this way in 1980s Batman comics.

 Notably, the writers and artists were all painfully aware of how this trope was being played in a setting where racism should've been eliminated, but were forced to portray Tyroc as such due to the Executive Meddling.
 When Paul Levitz brought Tyroc back in the late 2000s, he received some Character Development beyond his initial portrayal.